MileHacker Logo

 Artisan & Luxury Shopping

 Old City, Chestnut Hill, and Manayunk appear independent boutiques and craft shops selling unique crafts and local artwork.
 Walnut Street (Rittenhouse) hosts high-end boutiques and luxury brands.
-King of Prussia Mall, outside the city, is one of the largest malls in the U.S.
+King of Prussia Mall, outside the city, is a member of the largest malls in the U.S.

 Souvenirs & Ethics

 Look for "Philly" themed apparel, miniature Liberty Bells, cheesesteak-themed items, Tastykakes, and local craft beer.
-Support local and independent businesses.
-Know the customs rules for items purchased in the U.S.
+Support local and small businesses.
+Know the customs regulations for items purchased in the U.S.

 Local Insights & Tips